chrisjuchem/CakBot/README.md

 ### Flags
 Implemented
- - -tts : use text-to-speech (implicit only)
+ - -tts : use text-to-speech

 Unimplemented
  - -d : deletes the users message calling the bot